tomas-rampas/grok-copilot/README.md

 ![Grok Copilot Chat](images/grok-chat.png)
 ![Inline Suggestions](images/inline-suggestions.png)

 > Tip: Check out short demo videos on our GitHub repository for a quick overview of Grok Copilot in action!

+(I asked Grok to generate readme.md.
+It is hallucination.
+Sorry, no videos 😉 )
 ## Requirements

 To use Grok Copilot, you need the following: